Refinitiv/Real-Time-SDK/CSharp/Ema/Examples/Training/Consumer/400_Series/450_MP_QueryServiceDiscovery/ReadMe.txt

 -clientSecret service account password(mandatory for V2 client credentials grant) -jwkFile File location of the JWK encoded public key.
--audience audience claim for the JWT(optional) -location location to get an endpoint from Refinitiv Data Platform service discovery.
+-audience audience claim for the JWT(optional) -location location to get an endpoint from Delivery Platform service discovery.
 Default is "us-east-1" -tokenURLV2 V2 URL to perform authentication to get access token (optional).
 -serviceDiscoveryURL URL for RDP service discovery to get global endpoints (optional).